MarijaAtanasova2406/PR20MA/README.md

 One of the most popular sales nowadays is the Black Friday Sale that actually happens in a certain period of time, every year.
 People are following the trend and tending to buy a variety of things, such as: clothes, shoes, electronics, furniture, etc. However, people are used to the fact that they should buy only because of the low price, neglecting the purpose for some of the things.
 Moreover, there are people who tend to bargain and buy things only for the purpose of resaling them for a higher price.
 However, women are most likely to shop more clothes than men, but what is the purpose of this project is to give answers to these types of questions.

-### These are following questions that I am trying to give the most objective answer:
+#### These are following questions that I am trying to give the most objective answer:

-#### 1. Which of the products is the most prefered to be bought, declared as a bestselling product?

-#### 2. In which city people tend to buy the most amount of products?
+##### 1. In which city people tend to buy the most amount of products?

-#### 3. Who is most likely to spend money on Black Friday, men or women?
+##### 2. Who is most likely to spend money on Black Friday, men or women?

-#### 4. Should the age be considered as one of the factors for shopping the most?
+##### 3. Should the age be considered as one of the factors for shopping the most?

-#### 5. Should we consider marriage as one of the factors, why people are tending to buy things for their sagnificant other or not?
+##### 4. Should we consider marriage as one of the factors, why people are tending to buy things for their sagnificant other or not?

-#### 6. Which are the top 5 products which are popular at the male/female audience?

 ## Data - Describing the data